 The lawsuit claimed that at the time of the mauling, a county ordinance was in place that makes it illegal to keep or harbor a vicious animal.
 Prior to the attack, numerous complaints had been made to the county's animal control department concerning the animal's vicious behavior -- including that "someday, Shelton's pit bull would attack a child."
 The lawsuit also targeted the Sheriff's Department as a neglectful party for failing to investigate complaints about the dog.

 One year after the attack, Gov. Bill Richardson signed into law new dangerous dog legislation (SB 432).
 The bill allows felony charges to be applied to owners of dogs deemed "dangerous" or "potentially dangerous" that seriously injure or kill a person or an animal.
-(The key is that the law applies to "potentially dangerous," dogs, which have not yet committed a serious mauling.)
-In the instance of a human attack, 3rd degree felony charges apply and for animals, 4th degree.
+Prosecution pursuant to this section must show an owner knew of the propensity of a dog to inflict serious injury; or the dog had previously been found by a court to be a dangerous or potentially dangerous dog.

 C. An owner of a dangerous or potentially dangerous dog that causes serious injury or death to a domestic animal, without provocation, is guilty of a fourth degree felony and shall be sentenced in accordance with the provisions of Section 31-18-15 NMSA 1978.